zjean/wifi-iphone-backup/README.md

-# Altserver-docker
+# Awifi-iphone-backup

 A dockerized version of [AltServer-Linux](https://github.com/NyaMisty/AltServer-Linux) with Wi-Fi sync capability.

 **NOTE:** I still keep track of this project as unfortunately it's the only way to have a reliable AltServer on Linux, however, as of iOS 18, it seems that _AltServer_ is not open source and the upstream repo that [AltServer-Linux tracks from](https://github.com/rileytestut/AltServer-Windows) is also unmaintained.
 Therefore, I would strongly recommend to switching to [SideStore](https://sidestore.io/), which _does not_ require an AltServer to run.
 Otherwise, your apps will likely become unverified over time.

 ## Requirements